Soil solarization: Soil disinfestation

 Soil solarization is a hydrothermal process of disinfecting the soil of pests, accomplished by solar power (referred to as solar heating of the soil in early publications) and is relatively a new soil disinfestation method, first described in extensive scientific detail by Katan in 1976.
 The mode of action for soil solarization is complex and involves the use of heat as a lethal agent for soil pests from the use of transparent polyethylene tarps.
-To increase the effectiveness of solar heating requires optimal seasonal temperatures, mulching during high temperatures and solar irradiation, and moisture soil conditions.
+To increase the effectiveness of solar heating requires optimal seasonal temperatures, mulching during high temperatures and solar irradiation, and moist soil conditions.
 Soil temperatures are lower when decreasing in soil depth and it is necessary to continue the mulching process to control for pathogens.

-Soil solarization practices requires soil temperatures reach 35-60 degrees Celsius (95 to 140°F), which kills pathogens at the top 30 centimeters of soil.
+Soil solarization practices require that soil temperatures reach 35-60 degrees Celsius (95 to 140°F), which kills pathogens in the top 30 centimeters of soil.
 Solarization does not sterilize the soil completely.
 Soil solarization enhances the soil towards promoting beneficial microorganisms.
-Soil solarization creates a beneficial microbe community by killing up to 90% of pathogens.
-More specifically, a study reported after eight days of solarization 100% of V. dabliae (a fungus that causes farm crops to wilt and die) was killed at a depth of 25 centimeters.
-Soil solarization causes a decrease in beneficial microbes, however beneficial bacteria like the Bacillus species are able to survive and flourish under high temperatures in solarized soils.
-Other studies have also reported an increase in Trichoderma harzianum (fungicide) after solarization.
-Soil solarization allows for the recolonization of competitive beneficial microbes by creating a favorable environment conditions.
+Soil solarization creates a beneficial microbial community by killing up to 90% of pathogens.
+More specifically, a study reported after eight days of solarization 100% of Verticillium dahliae (a fungus that causes farm crops to wilt and die) was killed at a depth of 25 centimeters.
+Soil solarization causes a decrease in beneficial microbes, however beneficial bacteria like Bacillus species are able to survive and flourish under high temperatures in solarized soils.
+Other studies have also reported an increase in Trichoderma harzianum, a fungus that is also used as a biological fungicide, after solarization.
+Soil solarization allows for the recolonization of competitive beneficial microbes by creating a favorable environment.
 The number of beneficial microbes increases over time and makes solarized soils more resistant to pathogens.

 The success of solarization is not only due to the decrease in soil pathogens, but also to the increase in beneficial microbes such as Bacillus, Pseudomonas, and Talaromyces flavus.
-Soil solarization has been shown to suppress soil pathogens and cause an increase in plant growth.
+Soil solarization has been shown to suppress soil borne pathogens and cause an increase in plant growth, in particular after organic supplementation.
 Suppressed soils promote rhizobacteria and have shown to increase total dry weight in sugar beets by 3.5 times.
-Also the study showed that plant growth promoting rhizobacteria on sugar beets treated with soil solarization increased root density by 4.7 times.
-Soil solarization is an important agricultural practice for ecologically friendly soil pathogen suppression.
+Also the study showed that plant-growth promoting rhizobacteria on sugar beets treated with soil solarization increased root density by 4.7 times.
+Soil solarization is an important agricultural practice for ecologically friendly soil pathogen suppression, the efficacy of which even overwhelms that of fumigation.